International Students: Frequently Asked Questions

 (check made payable to West Valley College – must be in U.S. Dollars).

-TOEFL minimum score of 500 (paper version) or 173 (computer version) or 61 (Internet version) or STEP Eiken Pre-1 level.
+TOEFL minimum score of 500 (paper version) or 173 (computer version) or 61 (Internet version) or STEP Eiken Pre-1 level or IELTS of 5.5.

 If in the United States when applying, you must be in legal “status” to apply or transfer.